paktek123/Renpy-Board-Framework/README.md

 Renpy-Board-Framework
 =====================

-A framework for creating board games in using the python Renpy framework
+A framework for creating board games in using the python Renpy framework.
+Required modules:

+python-pygame
+python-renpy